 Your community told us that retaining as much parking as possible is important.
 Therefore, where possible, we propose retaining parking on the eastern side of Point Chevalier Road and creating single direction, off-road cycleways on each side of the road.
 This will provide people on bikes with physical separation from vehicles which will improve safety and help to encourage less confident riders to cycle more.

-To improve public transport in the area, we propose installing a southbound bus lane on Point Chevalier Road between 60m south of Wakatipu Street and Great North Road.
+To improve public transport in the area, we proposed to install a southbound bus lane on Point Chevalier Road between 60 metres south of Wakatipu Street and Great North Road.
 The bus lane would operate during peak-hour traffic between 7am to 10am and 4pm to 7pm, Monday - Friday.
 Parking will be prohibited during those operating hours and only be permitted outside of those times.
 No traffic lanes will be removed as part of this process.
 We will simply be making better use of the available space.

 On this section of Pt Chev Road, there are currently 12 buses per hour during peaks, including two frequent routes, with capacity to carry around 900 people.
 The buses here have been experiencing significant delays.